 - governs the game rules of working with data

 With a great Data Analytics Platform, analysts can solve those cases fast and at a fraction of the cost.
-So who can create and maintain this platform?
+Who can create and maintain this platform?

 A Data Analytics Platform team (A DAP-team) can do this.
-It consists of data engineers and cloud engineers that build and maintain a robust, secure cloud-native analytics platform.
-The team offers sets of trusted data to the Data Team and makes sure they have the means to analyse this data efficiently.
-The team can be outsourced as a whole, because their expertise is not tied to the organization.
+This consists of data engineers and cloud engineers that build and maintain a robust, secure cloud-native analytics platform.
+The team offers sets of trusted data to the Data Team and makes sure they have the means to analyze this data efficiently.
+The group can be outsourced because their expertise is not tied to the organization.

 The Data and DAP-team work together closely.

-The DAP-team is responsible for enabling your analysts and keeping them productive.
+The DAP team is responsible for enabling your analysts and keeping them productive.
 The data team will need to communicate clearly what they need to perform their analysis tasks.
-Therefore it is important that you have a good delivery process in place that:
+Therefore you must have a good delivery process in place that: